brianhigh/WA_Snowfall_Analysis_Antigravity_Gemini3/README.md

 ---

 See: [prompt.md](prompt.md) for the prompt used to generate this analysis in Antigravity using Gemini 3 Pro.
 No manual editing was done to the code.
 The README was made from the Walkthrough produced by Antigravity.
-Other than this paragraph, only minor formatting changes were made to the README.
+Other than this paragraph, and correcting some of the interpretations of the results, only minor formatting changes were made to the README.